Frequently Asked Questions

 Some aircraft appear to float above the ground.

-This is a combination of a limitation of the network protocol, and differing terrain elevation data between X-Plane and FSX/P3D.
+This is a combination of other users using obsolete pilot clients and differing terrain elevation data between X-Plane and FSX/P3D.

 VATSIM weather is not up-to-date/not conducive to flying?
 Can I use another weather source?